yukihuyt/Grid_based_level_editor/README.md

 The `Main` is a basic `Node` class, also the root node of the whole tree structure, which demonstrates the main scene of the project.

-In this demo, the `Main` contains 4 parts:
+In this prototype, the `Main` contains 4 parts:

 - The `Grid_visualizer` draws lines to show the grid map;
 - The `Room` shows the placed items on the top;